Colonoscopies (screening)

 Medicare covers screening colonoscopies once every 24 months if you’re at high risk for colorectal cancer.
 If you aren’t at high risk, Medicare covers the test once every 120 months, or 48 months after a previous flexible sigmoidoscopy.
 There’s no minimum age requirement.

-If you initially have a non-invasive stool-based screening test (fecal occult blood tests or multi-target stool DNA test) and receive a positive result, Medicare also covers a follow-up colonoscopy as a screening test.
+If you initially have a Medicare-covered, non-invasive stool-based colorectal cancer screening test (fecal occult blood tests or multi-target stool DNA test), or a blood-based biomarker screening test and get a positive result, Medicare also covers a follow-up colonoscopy as a screening test.

 Your costs in Original Medicare